Medgar Evers

-Early life
+Early life and education

-Evers was born on July 2, 1925, in Decatur, Mississippi, the third of five children (including elder brother Charles Evers) of Jesse (Wright) and James Evers.
+Medgar Wiley Evers was born on July 2, 1925, in Decatur, Mississippi, the third of five children (including elder brother Charles Evers) of Jesse (Wright) and James Evers.
 The family included Jesse's two children from a previous marriage.
 The Evers family owned a small farm and James also worked at a sawmill.
-Evers and his siblings walked 12 mi a day to attend segregated schools; eventually Medgar earned his high school diploma.
+Evers and his siblings walked 12 mi a day to attend racially segregated schools; Medgar eventually earned his high school diploma.

-Evers served in the United States Army during World War II from 1943 to 1945.
-He was sent to the European Theater where he participated in the Normandy landings in June 1944.
-After the end of the war, Evers was honorably discharged as a sergeant.
+In 1943, Evers enlisted in the United States Army at the age of 17; he was prompted to do so by the racism he experienced at home and Charles' prior enlistment in the Army.
+Evers served in the 657th Port Company, a segregated unit of the Army's Transportation Corps, participating in the Normandy landings in June 1944.
+In France, Evers' unit was part of the Red Ball Express, which delivered supplies to Allied troops fighting on the frontlines.
+During his time in the Army, Evers was angered by the segregation and mistreatment endured by African-American troops.
+Witnessing Black soldiers of the Free French Forces being treated as the equals of white troops, he once told Charles that "When we get out of the Army, we’re going to straighten this thing out!"

-In 1948, Evers enrolled at Alcorn Agricultural and Mechanical College (a historically black college, now Alcorn State University), majoring in business administration.
-He also competed on the debate, football, and track teams, sang in the choir, and was junior class president.
-He earned his Bachelor of Arts in 1952.

-On December 24, 1951, he married classmate Myrlie Beasley.
-Together they had three children: Darrell Kenyatta, Reena Denise, and James Van Dyke Evers.
+In 1946, Evers was discharged from the Army at the rank of technician fifth grade, having earned the Good Conduct Medal, European–African–Middle Eastern Campaign Medal, and World War II Victory Medal.
+After returning to Decatur, Evers enrolled at the historically black Alcorn Agricultural and Mechanical College in 1948, majoring in business administration.
+He also competed on the debate, football, and track teams, sang in the choir, and was elected as junior class president.
+Evers earned his Bachelor of Arts in 1952.
+On December 24, 1951, Evers married classmate Myrlie Beasley.
+They had three children together: Darrell Kenyatta, Reena Denise, and James Van Dyke.

 Activism

-The couple moved to Mound Bayou, Mississippi, a town developed by African Americans, where Evers became a salesman for T. R. M. Howard's Magnolia Mutual Life Insurance Company.
+The couple moved to Mound Bayou, Mississippi, a town developed by African Americans after the Civil War.
+Evers became a salesman for T. R. M. Howard's Magnolia Mutual Life Insurance Company.